nameisazeem/nameisazeem/README.md

 - 🌱 I’m currently learning Hacking Advanced Level and Networking too
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators and in projects

 ### 📺 Latest YouTube Videos